alexa-js/alexa-app-server/README.md

 	server_root: __dirname,

 	// A directory containing static content to serve as the document root.
 	// This directory is relative to the script using alexa-app-server, not
 	// relative to the module directory.
 	public_html: "public_html",

 	// A directory containing Alexa Apps.
 This directory should contain one
 	// or more subdirectories.
 Each subdirectory is a stand-alone Alexa App
 	// built with the alexa-app framework.
 These directories are each
 	// processed during server startup and hooked into the server.
 	app_dir: "apps",

 	// The prefix to use for all Alexa Apps.
 For example, you may want all
 	// your Alexa endpoints to be accessed under the "/api/" path off the
 	// root of your web server.
 	app_root: "/alexa/",

 	// The directory containing server-side processing modules (see below)
 	server_dir: "server",

 	// The port the server should bind to
 	port: 80,

 	// By default, GET requests to Alexa App endpoints will show the
 	// debugger UI.
 This can be disabled.
 	debug: true,

 	// By default, some information is logged with console.log(), which can be disabled
 	log: true,

 	// This will add verification for alexa requests as required by the alexa certification
 	// process.
-Provided by alexa-verifier
+Provided by alexa-verifier-middleware
 	verify: false,

 	// The pre() method is called after the express server has been instantiated,
 	// but before and Alexa Apps have been loaded.
 It is passed the AlexaAppServer
 	// object itself.
 	pre: function(appServer) { },

 	// The post() method is called after the server has started and the start() method
 	// is ready to exit.
 It is passed the AlexaAppServer object itself.
 	post: function(appServer) { },

 	// Like pre(), but this function is fired on every request, but before the
 	// application itself gets called.
 You can use this to load up user details before